Battle Beasts

-Battle Beasts (ビーストフォーマー, Bīsutofōmā) is a line of small 2" tall action figure toys, in the form of anthropomorphised animals with body armor and a unique weapon.
+Battle Beasts (ビーストフォーマー, Bīsutofōmā) is a brand of small 2" tall action figures in the form of anthropomorphised animals with body armor and a unique weapon.
 Several figures have their left hand replaced by a weapon of some kind.

-Battle Beasts were created and largely produced by Takara and distributed by Takara in Japan (under the name BeastFormers) and by Hasbro outside Japan, beginning in 1987.
+Battle Beasts were created and largely produced by Takara and distributed by Takara in Japan (under the name "BeastFormers") and by Hasbro outside Japan, beginning in 1986.

 History

 Battle Beasts were created by Takara of Japan in 1986.
 Tomy (a.k.a.
 Takara Tomy) still owns the worldwide rights to the property.
 The heyday for the toyline came during the period in which it was licensed to Hasbro for distribution outside Japan when Hasbro marketed the toys in America and many other parts of the world.
 Although in the Japanese market Takara branded the toys as a spin-off of Transformers and even named the toys "BeastFormers", their tie-in to the Transformers universe was not part of the Hasbro story or marketing.

 As part of the Takara strategy, many of the Battle Beasts appeared in the episode "Rebellion on Planet Beast" of the Japanese Transformers cartoon series Transformers: The Headmasters.
 The Battle Beasts reside on the planet Beast.

 Four series were released overall.
 The first three contain beasts 1–76.
 Each figure has a heat sensitive rub sign on his/her chest and a hand-to-hand weapon.
 Three pull-back vehicles and three transforming bases were also released.
 The fourth series had 36 figures and was renamed Laser Beasts, the renaming corresponded with some minor changes to the figures.
 The entire Laser Beast line was released in Japan, and in small numbers in America and Europe.
 These figures have orbs in their chest instead of rubs and each came with a gun that resembled the creature who held it.
 Some small chariots were also released as part of the Laser Beast line in Japan.
 In addition to these figures, some promo figures were also made.
 These were made of clear plastic and were available only in special sets.

 The figures were released in Japan in small boxes of individual figures and in larger multi-packs.
 In America Series 1, 2 and the 12 Laser Beasts were released on blister cards with two figures per card.
 Series 3 figures were only available in boxes of eight per package.
 The vehicles came in boxes and each came with a figure.